banner

 Interesting Principles#

-Pine and Gilmore predicted in their book "The Experience Economy": "In the future, economic outcomes will consist of approximately 4% products, 16% services, and 80% experiences."
+Pine and Gilmore predicted in "The Experience Economy": "In the future, economic outcomes will consist of approximately 4% products, 16% services, and 80% experiences."
 Because products are easily exchangeable or replaceable, services and experiences are where true differentiation and competitiveness lie.

 With the development of mobile internet technology and the popularity of mobile terminals, ongoing community interactions greatly stimulate users' initiative and creativity, allowing emotions to be released significantly.
-Fans gather together because they identify with the brand and human brilliance of the community creator, participating in community interactions, exercising autonomy, and contributing creativity.
+Fans gather because they identify with the brand and human brilliance of the community creator, participating in community interactions, exercising autonomy, and contributing creativity.
 Meeting the emotional experiences of community members becomes the core of community operation.
-Only by closely grasping users' psychological experiences and emotional demands can extraordinary communities be formed, which is also the significance of the "charming personality" of communities.
-From Apple to Xiaomi, from Steve Jobs to Lei Jun, from Logic Thinking to Smartisan, they all possess unique personal claims and rich emotional expressions.
+Only by closely grasping users' psychological experiences and emotional demands can extraordinary communities be formed, which is the significance of the "charming personality" of communities.
+From Apple to Xiaomi, from Steve Jobs to Lei Jun, from Logic Thinking to Smartisan, they all have unique personal assertions and rich emotional expressions.

 Operational Principles#

 The second is to achieve value output.
 Demand creates value; a community lacking value output will inevitably lose its foundation for long-term existence.
 If each community member cannot obtain the value they need within the community, they will inevitably leave.
-Therefore, emphasizing value output is central to the community.
+Therefore, emphasizing value output is core to the community.

-The accurate positioning of member enterprises in the system not only reduces competition among enterprises but also provides conditions for functional coupling among member enterprises, forming self-circulation and achieving co-evolution.
+Accurate positioning of member enterprises in the system not only reduces competition among enterprises but also provides conditions for functional coupling among member enterprises, forming self-circulation and achieving co-evolution.

 In the commercial ecosystem, leading enterprises and other collaborators form a system centered around the value chain of production, supply, and sales, with network members forming dynamic strategic alliances across industries under cooperative competition.